You can set up an administrator password and accounts for other Keenetic router users on the' Users and access' page.

 3. Set the 'Remote access' field to 'HTTPS only'.
 By doing this, you will increase the security of access to the router's web interface.
 The device can then be accessed remotely via the domain name and a secure connection with a security certificate.

 4. Keenetic routers have a password protection function (brute-force protection).
 Be sure to use this feature, do not disable it (by default, this protection is enabled).
+For more information, see the Brute force protection function for router password article.

 Usually, the above tips are enough to ensure the security of the router, but you can also do more: